ontola/argu-docs/src/redirects.md

-# Mens-vriendelijke URLs aanmaken (redirects)
+# Creating human-friendly URLs (redirects)

-Als je een link wil delen, maar liever niet een link hebt met veel schuine strepen en getallen er in, kun je 'redirects' aanmaken.
-Je doet dit als beheerder bij Menu -&gt; Instellingen &gt; Redirects.
+If you want to share a link, but don't want to have a link with lots of slashes and numbers in it, you can create 'redirects'.
+You do this as administrator under Menu -&gt; Settings &gt; Redirects.